 The Group plans to continue with its programme of international touring to raise the profile and experience of the orchestra.
-No tours were conducted in 2013, however in June 2014, the Orchestra plans to return to overseas touring with a series of concerts and cultural events in the People's Republic of China.
+In June 2014 the Orchestra returned to overseas touring with a series of concerts and cultural events in the People's Republic of China.